Things To Do In Medjugorje, Bosnia-Herzegovina’s Pilgrimage Destination

 The Blue Cross stands at the base of Apparition Hill and marks the spot where Our Lady appeared to the children when they were hiding from the Communist police.
 The visionary Mirjana claims that she still “meets” with Our Lady at this very spot on the 2nd day of every month.

 Cross Mountain, known as Krizevac, is crowned with an 8.56-meter-high concrete cross.
-On the way up, you will pass the stations of the Way of the Cross, popular spots to reflect on the passions of Jesus.
+On the way up, you will pass the way of the Cross stations, popular spots to reflect on the passions of Jesus.
 The mountain also offers fantastic views of Medjugorje down below.

 This hotel is located just 450 meters from St. Jacob’s Church.
-En-suite rooms comes with a seating area hardwood floors, air conditioning, and free Wi-Fi.
+En-suite rooms come with a seating area, hardwood floors, air conditioning, and free Wi-Fi..

-Located in the center of Međugorje, Hotel Luna which opened in 2012 is a short 250 meters from St. James Church.
+Located in the center of Međjugorje, Hotel Luna, which opened in 2012, is a short 250 meters from St. James Church..